neemadan/An-Experiential-Journey-With-Data-to-Inspire-Your-Work/README.md

 ## Approach

-In this notebook, we'll use scikit-learn to predict the customer experience. scikit-learn provides implementations of many classification algorithms.
-Here, we will apply multiple classification algorithms, evaluate the performance, and select the best peroforming algorithm based on performance metrics.
+In this notebook, to predict the customer experience, we will use scikit-learn to evaluate multiple classification algorithms, and select the best peroforming algorithm based on performance metrics.
+In additon, we will also use SHAP to intepret the predictions.

-## Getting started with IBM Watson Studio

-It’s easy to get started with the IBM Watson Studio and Watson Knowledge Catalog apps.
-Just activate the apps for your IBM Cloud account and start working!

-To get started:

-1. Sign up: Activate Watson apps by logging in to your IBM Cloud account from the **[Try IBM Watson page](https://ibm.biz/BdfEVw)**.

-2. Setup an Environment: Configure **Watson Studio,  Watson Machine Learning, and Cloud Object Storage**.

-3. Create a Project: After the project is setup and environment is configured, create a **notebook**.